-An audition or portfolio review is required for students to enter the Visual & Performing Arts major, and can be scheduled by contacting the Department Chair.
+An audition or portfolio review is required for students to enter the Visual and Performing Arts Major, and can be scheduled by contacting the Department Chair or Administrative Assistant.

 The Bachelor of Arts degree in Visual and Performing Arts encompasses two components: core and concentration.